We are hosting a new edition of our Gamification course during CHI 2018, with the title “Gamification: Tools and Techniques for Motivating Users“.

 Heuristics are principles or broad (usability) guidelines that have been used to design and evaluate interactive systems, but our set of heuristics is aimed at enabling interaction designers to identify gaps in a gameful system’s design.
 We will introduce the 12 heuristics dimensions and the three categories that they are split into: intrinsic motivation, extrinsic motivation, and context-dependent heuristics, explaining their origins in the gamification and psychology literature.

-This course introduces a novel set of heuristics used to evaluated gameful applications and gameful design, so an interest in either games and playful interaction is helpful for participants interested in the course.
+This course introduces gamification, gameful design, and a novel set of heuristics used to evaluated gameful applications, so an interest in either games and playful interaction is helpful for participants interested in the course.
 Given that these heuristics are aimed at people working with real-world designs, we invite industrial and academic HCI researchers, designers, and user experience professionals to participate.
 The course is particularly useful for people interested in game design and user experience evaluation.

 Ph.D.
 Student in Personalized Health Gamification